chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 * `dsc_mof`: This translation should be trivial, since the resource attributes provide a MOF, and hence it can be submitted directly to DSC.
-* `dsc_mof`: This is a translation from the PowerShell-based DSC DSL to MOF, and since DSC provides an API to perform this, the process is still relatively simple.
+* `dsc_script`: This is a translation from the PowerShell-based DSC DSL to MOF, and since DSC provides an API to perform this, the process is still relatively simple.
 * `dsc_resource`: This is the most complex translation.
 This resource provides